roykroth/roth-recipes/_recipes/byu-mint-brownies.md

 - 1/2 tsp. salt
 - 1 c. chopped walnuts
 - 12 oz. chocolate icing (Use your own icing recipe or purchase some chocolate frosting.
 You can also search the Internet for chocolate icing recipes.)
-- Mint Icing
+- Mint Icing:
   - 5 Tbsp. margarine
   - dash of salt
   - 3 Tbsp. milk
   - 1 Tbsp. light corn syrup
   - 2 1/3 c. powdered sugar
   - 1/2 tsp. mint extract
   - 1 drop green food coloring

 directions:
 - Melt margarine and mix in cocoa.
 Allow to cool.
 Add honey, eggs, sugar, flour, baking powder, and salt.
 Mix well.
 Add nuts.
 Pour batter into a greased 9-by-13 baking pan.
 Bake at 350 degrees for 25 minutes.
 Cool.